 Take the Opportunity to Focus

 While social isolation at its worst may keep you inside your own head, a time of reflection isn’t always a bad thing, especially when you’re in recovery.
 An interruption of your usual routine and priorities may put some things about your recovery journey into focus that you previously left by the wayside.
 Have you stopped seeking new groups to attend?
-Are you addressing your physical wellness appropriately?
+Are you addressing your appropriately?
 Have you started to fall back into patterns associated with your addiction while you weren’t paying attention?
 Use this opportunity to come up with a plan of action following your period of isolation, and get started on the elements you can begin implementing today.

 Use Your Online Resources